maswiebe/maswiebe.github.io/assets/mml/test.md

 =======================

 The paper calculates a (one-sided) randomization inference p-value of 0.03, and claims that this is evidence for their result being real.
-However, as I discuss in (this post)[https://michaelwiebe.com/blog/2021/01/randinf], this claim is false.
+However, as I discuss in [this post](https://michaelwiebe.com/blog/2021/01/randinf), this claim is false.
 There's no reason to expect RI and standard p-values to differ in this case, so a significant RI p-value provides no additional evidence.

 ------------------